 The states used in this description are defined in 11.3.1 (State variables).

-Successful association enables a STA to exchange Class 3 frames. (#2223)Successful association sets the state for a (11ai)non-FILS STA to State 3 or State 4.
+Successful association enables a STA or a MLD to exchange Class 3 frames. (#2223)Successful association sets the state for a (11ai)non-FILS STA or a non-FILS MLD to State 3 or State 4.
 Successful association sets the state for FILS STAs to State 4(11ai).

-Successful reassociation enables a STA to exchange Class 3 frames.
-Unsuccessful reassociation when not in State 1 leaves the (#4304)state for a STA state unchanged (with respect to the AP or PCP that was sent the Reassociation Request (which may be the current STA)).
-Successful reassociation sets the (#4304)state for a non-FILS(11ai) STA to State 3 or State 4 (with respect to the AP or PCP that was sent the Reassociation Request frame(11ai)).
-Successful reassociation when not in State 1 sets the (#4304)state for a STA to State 2 (with respect to the current AP or PCP, if this is not the AP or PCP that was sent the Reassociation Request frame(11ai)).
+Successful reassociation enables a STA or a MLD to exchange Class 3 frames.
+Unsuccessful reassociation when not in State 1 leaves the (#4304)state for a STA state unchanged (with respect to the AP or PCP that was sent the Reassociation Request (which may be the current STA)) or for a non-AP MLD state unchanged (with respect to the AP MLD that was sent the Reassociation Request).
+Successful reassociation sets the (#4304)state for a non-FILS(11ai) STA to State 3 or State 4 (with respect to the AP or PCP that was sent the Reassociation Request frame(11ai)) or for a non-FILS non-AP MLD to State 3 or State 4 (with respect to the AP MLD that was sent the Reassociation Request frame).
+Successful reassociation when not in State 1 sets the (#4304)state for a STA to State 2 (with respect to the current AP or PCP, if this is not the AP or PCP that was sent the Reassociation Request frame(11ai)) or for a non-AP MLD to State 2 (with respect to the current AP MLD, if this is not the AP MLD that was sent the Reassociation Request frame).
 Successful reassociation sets the (#4304)state for a FILS STA to State 4 (with respect to the AP or PCP that was sent the Reassociation Request frame) and enables it to exchange Class 3 frames(11ai).
-Reassociation shall be performed only if the originating STA is already associated in the same ESS.
+Reassociation shall be performed only if the originating STA or MLD is already associated in the same ESS.

-Disassociation notification when not in State 1 sets (#4304)the state for a non-FILS(11ai) STA to State 2.
+Disassociation notification when not in State 1 sets (#4304)the state for a non-FILS(11ai) STA or a non-FILS MLD to State 2.
 Disassociation notification when not in State 1 sets (#4304)the state for a FILS STA to State 1(11ai).
-The STA shall become associated again prior to sending Class 3 frames.
-A STA may disassociate a peer STA at any time, for any reason.
+The STA or MLD shall become associated again prior to sending Class 3 frames.
+A STA or a MLD may disassociate a peer STA or a peer MLD, respectively, at any time, for any reason.